getsentry/seer/README.md

 ### Model Artifacts

-You will need model artifacts to run inference in seer (duh!), get them from gcs by:
+You will need model artifacts to run inference in seer, get them from gcs by:

 ```bash
 gsutil cp -r gs://tmp_tillman/models ./models